belfortlabs/hello-fpga/README.md

 cargo run --release --package hello-fpga --bin weighted-sum-on-fpga --features fpga
 ```

-## What does FPGA acceleration require?
+## How to migrate your code for FPGA acceleration?

 You can find a weighted-sum example in this repo for both CPU and FPGA execution.
-Use `diff` to see how minimal the changes are for FPGA acceleration.
+Use `diff` to see the minimal changes for FPGA acceleration.

 ```bash
 diff -y hello-fpga/src/weighted_sum_on_cpu.rs hello-fpga/src/weighted_sum_on_fpga.rs